I tested positive for COVID-19. What's next?

 You may experience new or worsening symptoms after infusion, including fever, difficulty breathing, rapid or slow heart rate, tiredness, weakness or confusion.
 If these occur, contact your healthcare provider or seek immediate medical attention as some of these events have required hospitalization.
-It is unknown if these events are related to bamlanivimab infusion or are due to the progression of COVID-19.
+It is unknown if these events are related to treatment or are due to the progression of COVID19.

-Bamlanivimab could interfere with your body's own ability to fight off a future infection of COVID-19.
-Similarly, bamlanivimab may reduce your body’s immune response to a COVID-19 vaccine.
+It is possible that bamlanivimab and etesevimab could interfere with your body's own ability to fight off a future infection of SARS-CoV-2.
+Similarly, bamlanivimab and etesevimab may reduce your body’s immune response to a vaccine for SARS-CoV-2.
 Specific studies have not been conducted to address these possible risks.
 Talk to your healthcare provider if you have any questions.

-These are not all the possible side effects of bamlanivimab.
-Not a lot of people have been given bamlanivimab.
+These are not all the possible side effects of bamlanivimab and etesevimab.
+Not a lot of people have been given bamlanivimab and etesevimab.
 Serious and unexpected side effects may happen.
-Bamlanivimab is still being studied so it is possible that all of the risks are not known at this time.
+Bamlanivimab and etesevimab are still being studied so it is possible that all of the risks are not known at this time.